A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Application

-\textbf{Robotics \& Embodied Artificial Intelligence}: Recent works have developed more efficient reinforcement learning agents for robotics and embodied artificial intelligence~\cite{dasgupta2023collaborating,zhou2023dialogue,nottingham2023embodied,wu2023embodied,wang2023voyager,zhu2023ghost,huenabling,wu2023plan,zhang2023large,di2023towards,ahn2022can}.
-The focus is on enhancing autonomous agents' abilities for planning, reasoning, and collaboration in embodied environments.
-Some approaches such as \cite{dasgupta2023collaborating} combine complementary strengths into unified systems for embodied reasoning and task planning.
-High-level commands enable improved planning while low-level controllers translate commands into actions.
-Dialogue for information gathering as in \cite{zhou2023dialogue} can accelerate training.
-Other works such as \cite{nottingham2023embodied,wu2023embodied} employ autonomous agents for embodied decision-making and exploration guided by internal world models.
-Considering physical constraints, agents can generate executable plans and accomplish long-term tasks requiring multiple skills.
+To overcome the physical constraints, the agents can generate executable plans and accomplish long-term tasks by leveraging multiple skills.
 In terms of control policies, SayCan~\cite{ahn2022can} focuses on investigating a wide range of manipulation and navigation skills utilizing a mobile manipulator robot.
-Taking inspiration from typical tasks encountered in a kitchen environment, it present a comprehensive set of 551 skills that cover seven skill families and 17 objects.
-These skills encompass various actions such as picking, placing, pouring, grasping, and manipulating objects, among others.
-Additional frameworks such as VOYAGAR~\cite{wang2023voyager} and GITM~\cite{zhu2023ghost} propose autonomous agents that communicate, collaborate, and accomplish complex tasks.
-This demonstrates the promise of natural language understanding, motion planning, and human interaction for real-world robotics.
-As capabilities advance, adaptive autonomous agents may accomplish increasingly complex embodied tasks.
-In summary, complementing conventional methods with reasoning and planning abilities as in~\cite{huenabling,wu2023plan,zhang2023large,di2023towards} significantly improves autonomous agent performance in embodied environments.
-The focus is on holistic systems that enhance sample efficiency, generalization, and accomplish long-horizon tasks.
+Taking inspiration from typical tasks encountered in a kitchen environment, it presents a comprehensive set of 551 skills that cover seven skill families and 17 objects.
+These skills encompass various actions such as picking, placing, grasping, and manipulating objects, among others.
+TidyBot~\cite{wu2023tidybot} is an embodied agent designed to personalize household cleanup tasks.
+It can learn users' preferences on object placement and manipulation methods through textual examples.